evansuva/CryptocurrencyCabal/web/content/syllabus.md

-**Problem Sets.** The problem sets will involve writing programs and solving problems to understand transactions in bitcoin (Problem Set 1), bitcoin nodes and mining (Problem Set 2), blockchain analysis (Problem Set 3), and alternate cryptocurrencies (Problem Set 4).
-For most of these assignments, you will be encouraged to work with one or two other people in a small team.
+**Problem Sets.** The problem sets will involve writing programs and solving problems to understand transactions in bitcoin (Problem Set 1), bitcoin nodes and mining (Problem Set 2), blockchain analysis (Problem Set 3).
+For some assignments, you will be encouraged to work with one or two other people in a small team.

 **Final Project.** For the final project, you are free to work on anything relevant to cryptocurrencies.
 Some suggestions for project ideas will be posted on the course website.
-Students who have ambitious ideas for a project may be able to arrange with the course staff to expand the project to substitute for other assignments (such as Problem Set 4).
+Students who have ambitious ideas for a project may be able to arrange with the course staff to expand the project to substitute for other assignments (such as Problem Set 3).

 ## Schedule